divblox/divblox.github.io/advanced-training-exercise.md

 }
 ```

-On the PHP side, we again override the default functionality of the `handleFilePost()` function, adding the following code:
+On the PHP side, we override the default functionality of the `handleFilePost()` function, adding the code snippet indicated below.
+We query the Note table by the note_id passed, and proceed with a few checks.
+If the Note object is null, we delete the corresponding file upload (this is to prevent having orphaned data).
+If the Note object exists, we delete whatever file (if any) was uploaded before and save the new file.
+With this simple set up each note will only be able to have none or one attachment.

 ```php
 public function handleFilePost() {